Investing Simple Logo

 Tradable Securities: stocks, bonds, mutual funds, ETFs, options, futures, cryptocurrency

-Top Features: commission-free trades, platform trading tools, research data, education, crypto trading
+Top Features: commission-free trades, advanced trading tools, research, education, crypto trading

 Interactive Brokers

-This brokerage supports dozens of different countries.
-You can view a full list here.
+Interactive Brokers supports investors from dozens of countries; you can view the full country list here.

 eToro